 Temple locations are important for two main reasons:

-a) To know where sacred ancient BoM land areas are located, to respect, protect if possible, and make pilgrimages—as with Jerusalem
+a) To know where sacred ancient BoM land areas are located, to respect, protect if possible, and make pilgrimages—as in Jerusalem.

-b) To know where Our Lord initially will come when He returns (e.g., Bountiful Temple)
+b) To know where Our Lord will first come when He returns (e.g., Bountiful Temple).

 Just like the Jerusalem temple’s true location has been protected (just north of the Dome of the Rock; see Dome of Spirits) from anything being built over it for two thousand years, so too have the main Book of Mormon temples been protected (explained further down).

 Temples served many purposes, one of which was the sacrificing of animals, so there needed to be room for a lot of animals, plus much water for washing and cleaning.
 Temples were also places for gathering and teaching.
 Thus, a temple location must accommodate multitudes of people and animals with sufficient water and drainage.

 The first temple mentioned is the one built by Nephi in his city, which was in the Land of Nephi (proper), which was within the Land of Nephi (general), which was within the Land Southward, and it was patterned after King David’s temple: